scivision/fortran-pathlib/API.md

 ## integer(int64)

-These procedures emit an 64-bit integer value.
+These procedures emit a 64-bit integer value.

 len_trim() of p%path()